-Wapsie Valley Travels to State Convention
+Wapsie Valley travels to State Convention

 Extemporaneous Speaking (Bronze Rating) — Ava VanDaele.

-Farm Business Management (Bronze Rating) — Sydney Matthias, Brok Grober, Austin Hesse, Cannon Joerger.
+Farm Business Management (Bronze Rating) — Sydney Matthias, Brok Grober, Austin Hesse and Cannon Joerger.

-Iowa Degree Recipients: Keegon Brown, Brok Grober, Tyce Hagenow, Clayton Hershey, Austin Hesse, Anthony Jacque, Cannon Joerger, Sydney Matthias, Cole Snyder, Elle Voy.
+Iowa Degree Recipients: Keegon Brown, Brok Grober, Tyce Hagenow, Clayton Hershey, Austin Hesse, Anthony Jacque, Cannon Joerger, Sydney Matthias, Cole Snyder and Elle Voy.

-Poultry Judging (Silver Rating) — Lily Schwickerath, Reese Peine, Dayton Jergens, Madyson Richards.
+Poultry Judging (Silver Rating) — Lily Schwickerath, Reese Peine, Dayton Jergens and Madyson Richards.

 Supreme National Chapter Award (Top 25).